 6. Which research fields?

-CEA laboratories located in 10 research campuses in France operate cutting-edge research in diverse scientific and technological fields related to low-carbon energies, information and health technologies, and the development and operation of very large-scale technological facilities.
+CEA laboratories are spread over 10 research campuses in France which operate cutting-edge research in diverse scientific and technological fields related to low-carbon energies, information and health technologies, and the development and operation of very large-scale technological facilities.
 The NUMERICS Scientific Committee will select each year a number of PhD projects from all the disciplines covered by its laboratories and having a high component of research activity in numerical simulation and scientific computing.
 Covered scientific disciplines include solid-state physics, chemistry and nanoscience, material sciences, high-energy physics and physics of the universe, environmental sciences, theoretical physics, and life sciences.

 Before publication, all the PhD projects proposed by CEA are checked by CEA internal Ethics Committees to fully meet the fundamental ethical principles and requirements as indicated by the European Commission, especially for research in the fields of life sciences and nanotechnologies.